ahmadabdul592/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 15-countthatword is a script that display the number of lines that contain the pattern "bin" in the file /etc/passwd File 16-whatsnext is a script that display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd File 17-hidethisword is a script that display all lines in the file /etc/passwd that do not contain the pattern "bin" File 18-letteronly is a shell that display all lines of the file /etc/ssh/sshd_config starting with a letter
+File 15-countthatword is a script that display the number of lines that contain the pattern "bin" in the file /etc/passwd File 16-whatsnext is a script that display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd File 17-hidethisword is a script that display all lines in the file /etc/passwd that do not contain the pattern "bin" File 18-letteronly is a shell that display all lines of the file /etc/ssh/sshd_config starting with a letter File 19-AZ is a script that replace all characters A and c from input to  Z and e respectively